If your Covid test expired, can you use it anyway?

 Can Covid tests give a false negative?

-A false negative is when someone does have Covid, but the test is negative.
+A false negative is when someone does have Covid but tests negative.
 Unfortunately, at-home Covid tests can give false negative results.

-At-home tests are about 73% accurate.) when used in people with symptoms.
-This means that the test will be positive in three out of four people who are sick.
-Another one out of four people will have Covid but test negative.
+At-home tests are about 75% accurate.) when used in people with symptoms—so only three out of four people who are sick will test positive.
+One out of four people will have Covid but test negative.

-The accuracy rate increases to 82% if the test is used in the first week of symptoms.
-This is when the viral load (the amount of virus in your system) tends to be highest.
+The accuracy of the test increases to 82% if used in the first week of symptoms when the viral load tends to be highest.

-The test is only about 55% accurate if a person shows no symptoms—so the test will only detect Covid correctly about half the time.
-The other half of people with no symptoms will have Covid but test negative.
+The test is only about 55% accurate if a person shows no symptoms.
+So half of people with Covid-19 and no symptoms will test negative.
+That suggests many people can spread the virus unknowingly.

 Can Covid tests give a false positive?